 BRS 1000 is a feature that’s made of carbon rubber.
 This material is touted to be long-lasting.
 Its purpose is to shield the platform from wear and tear.

 Zoom Air is a cassette that contains compressed air.
+This midsole material is also present in the Nike Air Zoom Structure 22.
 The one that’s used for the Pegasus 35 runs the entire length of the platform.
 Its purpose is to make the ride bouncy and to render more shock attenuation.

 A Cushlon carrier covers the Zoom Air unit, sandwiching it and keeping it intact.
 It also provides cushioning because it’s fundamentally made of molded foam.
 The Cushlon is also designed to deliver durable and consistent underfoot cushioning throughout the run.

 The upper unit of the Nike Air Zoom Pegasus 35 makes use of engineered mesh.
 This cloth-like material offers form-fitting and breathable coverage.
 A zigzag weave strengthens its structure, thus keeping it from easily tearing apart.

 Flywire cables peek through the instep part of the façade, acting as the eyelets of the lacing system.
 These elastic strands adapt to the tightening and loosening of the shoelaces, thereby giving a secure yet customizable wrap.

 A partial bootie construction uses a mesh sleeve and some padding to maintain a smooth and well-supported in-shoe experience.

 A reflective strip on the back part of the upper makes the runner more visible, especially when running at night.